 The only other guests at the resort, during my stay, are a Dutch family on vacation - the parents and a little girl of about 8 years old.
 They only snorkel (fins, mask, snorkel).

 Next, Sarah, a young scientist who came to take surveys for Manta Trust, an English NGO that works to protect mantas rays.
 She dives like me with her camera.
 We are therefore perfectly synchronous as binomials under water.

 I'm lucky, as often, when my solo trips...
 I will do almost "private" diving for most of my stay!

 I'm happy to meet Nathan, my favorite guide, with whom I had already dived in March.
-Jimmy or Julia, managers of the resort at the time, who have become friends, also come to dive with us as soon as they can.
-A group of dreams, for me, the photographer sub ...
+Jimmy or Julia, managers of the resort at the time, who have become friends, also come diving with us as soon as they can.
+A dream line-up, for me, the underwater photographer...

 Short.
 That day, we land the family of Dutch on the beach of Mioskon, after the show of bats, who returned to their trees.

-They will discover the corals on their side, in palms-mask-snorkel, with one of the Papuan guides of the resort, while we, the scuba-divers, will be busy to make bubbles a few meters lower ...
+They will go to discover the corals on their side, with one of the Papuan guides of the resort, while we, the bottle divers, will be busy making bubbles a few meters lower...

 Because under the surface, the astonishing Mioskon is also worth seeing ...
 On the program: giant clams.